Introduction

 Facility management in the manufacturing industry: efficiency through automation

 The advantages of the Automation in facility management in the manufacturing industry are manifold.
-On the one hand, companies can cut costs by reducing labour and increasing efficiency.
-In addition, they can improve quality by minimising human error.
-Error minimise costs.
+On the one hand, companies can reduce costs by reducing the amount of work required and increasing efficiency.
+In addition, they can improve quality by reducing human Error minimise costs.
 However, there are also challenges and potential disadvantages to automation in facility management.
-On the one hand, implementation requires an investment in infrastructure and staff training.
-There is also a risk of technical problems and downtime.
+On the one hand, implementation requires an investment in the Infrastructure and training of employees.
+In addition, there is a risk of technical problems and failures.

 Facility management in education: Digital learning spaces and flexible workplaces